-- 1. Using exterior motion detectors to limit use; - 2.
-Using non-reflective material for roofs or siding; - 3.
-Limiting excessive windows to limit impacts from interior lighting; - 4.
-Turning lighting off after the close of business, unless needed for safety or security, in which case the lighting shall be down-shielded and minimized;
+- 1. Using exterior motion detectors to limit the amount of time lighting is used. - 2.
+Using non-reflective material for roofs or siding. - 3.
+Limiting excessive windows to limit impacts from interior lighting. - 4.
+Turning lighting off after the close of business, unless needed for safety or security, in which case the lighting shall be down shielded and minimized.